wunderwuzzi23/blog/content/posts/2022/ropci-so-you-think-you-have-mfa-azure-ad.md

 * Always explicitly enforce MFA!
 * Security defaults might not adequately protect your user accounts
-* Blocking legacy auth doesn't block ROPC
+* If you block legacy auth via policy, make sure to include "mobile apps and desktop clients"
 * Hybrid and federated MFA enforcement can leave "native" AAD accounts vulnerable
 * **Test and validate your configurations from an offsec point of view!**
 * Some scenarios might remain vulnerable to SFA  => **Should a conscious decisions**